ZidanHadipratama/freeCodeCamp/FrontEnd-Libraries/React/README.md

 ## Passing Methods as Props

-Pass methods as props to child components to
+Pass methods from parent to child components as props to allow communication.

- allow them to communicate with the parent.
 This enables parent-child interaction:

 ```jsx
 class ParentComponent extends React.Component {